Micgreat/DevOps/Capstone-Projects/02.MarketPeak_Ecommerce/README.md

 ## Step 2: Preparing the Website Template to be Used.

 ### Tasks:
-1. I downloaded the template and extracted it to the project directory.
+1. I downloaded the template and extracted it to the project directory on my local repository.

 ![img6](./img/6.extract.png)